World Policy Council: Leadership expansion

-The World Policy Council has studied and issued white papers on the Politics of Nigeria, War on Terrorism, and global warming.
+The World Policy Council has studied and issued white papers on the Politics of Nigeria, war on terrorism, and global warming.
 The Council garnered international attention in 1999 when it issued a clarion call to Nigeria to release political prisoners and become a force for good on the African continent.
 The fifth paper was published in 2006 to coincide with the Centenary of Alpha Phi Alpha and among its five topics examined the impact of Black Greek letter organizations in American culture and Hurricane Katrina, the costliest and one of the five deadliest hurricanes in the history of the United States.

-The Council distributes the white papers to the White House, Congresses, key national leaders, fraternity chapters, and those whose decisions shape the future.
+The Council distributes the white papers to the White House, Congress, key national leaders, fraternity chapters, and those whose decisions shape the future.
 A letter is sent to the office of the President of the United States providing an informed opinion of individuals and constituents on how the President should act to resolve an issue or policy.

 Position papers

-The WPC presented its first position paper to the fraternity's general membership at the 1996 Alpha Scholarship Forum in New Orleans, Louisiana as part of its inaugural Charles H. Wesley Memorial Scholarship Lecture.
-The fourth and fifth report were issued in 2002 and 2006 respectively.
+The WPC presented its first position paper to the fraternity's general membership at the 1996 Alpha Scholarship Forum in New Orleans, Louisiana, as part of its inaugural Charles H. Wesley Memorial Scholarship Lecture.
+The fourth and fifth reports were issued in 2002 and 2006, respectively.
+The fifth report by the Council addresses five issues, such as the Millennium Challenge Account, Extraordinary rendition, and The World House as envisioned by Martin Luther King Jr.

-Middle East crisis

-The Israeli–Palestinian conflict is an ongoing dispute between the State of Israel and the Palestinian people.
-The Israeli–Palestinian conflict is part of the wider Arab–Israeli conflict, which is essentially a dispute between two national identities with claims over the same area of land.

-The roots of the conflict can be traced to the late 19th century, when Zionist Jews expressed their desire to create a modern state in the ancient land of the Israelites, which they considered to be their rightful homeland.
-To further that objective, the World Zionist Organization encouraged immigration and purchase of land, which was then part of the Ottoman Empire.

-According to a 2007 poll of adults in the Gaza Strip and the West Bank by the Jerusalem Media & Communication Center, "46.7 per cent of respondents favour a two-state solution for the Arab–Israeli conflict."
-In second place came support of a binational state with 26.5%.